CSCfi/csc-user-guide/docs/apps/matlab.md

 There are four interactive MATLAB licenses with **two Parallel Computing Toolbox** and **two Compiler SDK** licenses available for temporary interactive academic use.
 We recommend to use [the Puhti web interface remote desktop](../computing/webinterface/desktop.md) for the sessions.
 After logging in to the web interface, MATLAB can be launched as follows:

+#### Using MATLAB via remote desktop
-* Select "Desktop" from the "Apps"-view and specify your resource requirements
+* Select "Desktop" from the "Apps"-view and specify your resource requirements.
-* To only run the MATLAB app, select the `Desktop > single application` and `App > MATLAB` settings.
+* To only run just MATLAB select the `Desktop > single application` and `App > MATLAB` settings.
+Or just select 'Apps > MATLAB-vnc'from the main menu bar.
 * To launch the full desktop, select either `mate` or `xfce` and run MATLAB from the host terminal or by clicking the desktop icon.
 If using the host terminal, open MATLAB with:

 ```bash
 module load matlab/r2021b
 matlab
 ```

+#### Using MATLAB app
+* Select MATLAB from the "Apps"-view and specify your resource requirements.

 ### Getting Started with MATLAB Parallel Server on Puhti